List of websites founded before 1995: HM Treasury

 HM Treasury, the United Kingdom government department, formed a website in 1994.
 It is live at www.gov.uk/government/organisations/hm-treasury.

 Horror

 Horror is the earliest website dedicated to horror movies and horror book/comic reviews and news.
 It is still live at www.horror.com/.

 HotWired

-HotWired is the website of Wired magazine and features unique and innovative online content.
+HotWired is the website of Wired magazine.
 It is noteworthy as the home of the first banner ads, for Zima and AT&T.

 IBM

 IBM launched one of the early corporate websites in 1994.
 It is live at www.ibm.com/us-en.